 Mumbai: Tender for body bags cancelled

-Mumbai, June 13: The Mumbai Municipal Commissioner directed the civic administration to cancel latest tender for procurement of body bags, used to pack the bodies of dead COVID-19 patients, amid allegation of inflated price.
+Mumbai, June 13: The Mumbai Municipal Commissioner directed the civic administration to cancel latest tender for procurement of body bags, used to pack the bodies of dead COVID-19 patients, amid allegation of the inflated price.

 The Brihanmumbai Municipal Corporation (BMC) said in a release that the tender issued on May 23 for buying body bags was cancelled due to lack of response from eligible vendors.